 Sketchup From Concept to Construction Drawings

-In building design, Sketchup can be used at every stage of the design and documentation process.
-While Sketchup might be renown for its quick and easy modelling tools, a growing number of users are using it to produce accurate and visually pleasing technical drawings.
+Sketchup can be used at every stage of the building design and documentation process.
+While Sketchup might be renowned for its quick and easy modelling tools, a growing number of users are using it to produce accurate and visually pleasing technical drawings.
 An American architect, Nick Sonder, was one of the first users to realise Sketchup's potential in producing construction drawings, and subsequent advances in Sketchup's interface now allow for the production of more traditional and professional looking black and white line drawings.
 Our Technical Drawing with Sketchup course is the only one of its kind in Australia; you won't learn this technique in any other Sketchup shortcourse and it does not require any expensive plugins.

 Hi, I am Adrian... your Sketchup Trainer

 I am a registered architect in Victoria and Western Australia who has been running his own architecture firm, Adrian Price Architect, for some number of years now.
-I began my working career as a 3d visualiser at The Buchan Group - Melbourne for several years and then moved on to work as a project architect with Billard Leece Architects leading a number of $20million plus projects in Victoria, producing the majority of my drawings and documentation using Bentley Microstation V8.
+I began my working career as a 3d visualiser at The Buchan Group - Melbourne for several years and then moved on to work as a project architect with Billard Leece Architects leading a number of $20million plus government health projects in Victoria, producing the majority of my CAD drawings work with Bentley Microstation V8.
 After a short stint with Vincent Chrisp Architects, I started up an architectural visualisation business, Just Sketch Design, and for several years helped other architects with 3d perspectives and photorealistic rendering.
 Wanting my own piece of the action, I took on my own architectural projects using Sketchup as my primary CAD software.
 Over the years in my time working for myself and various practices, my presentation and graphics skills have won many project commissions, from commercial shopping centres, multistorey buildings, community civic buildings and even a Buddhist monastery complex.
 Images and presentations that I have produced have been shown to Lord Mayors, government ministers and published in major Australian newspapers.

 I use Sketchup nearly every day to present to clients, check dimensions for builders, and co-ordinate services with consultants.
 It has proved to be the complete architectural CAD solution for my architectural business.